 Now, time to get a little bit of rest before an adventurous day tomorrow on our 2 days in Bangkok itinerary.

-Day Two Of The 2 Days In Bangkok Itinerary
+Day 2 Of Your 2 Days In Bangkok Itinerary

 Morning- Floating Market